What is RoHS?

 Katun’s RoHS Policy

-Katun offers electrical and electronic equipment that qualifies under the RoHS directive in two out of ten categories.
+Katun offers electrical and electronic equipment that qualifies under the RoHS directive in two out of eleven categories.
 These two categories are:

 - IT and telecommunications equipment